Ryusei97/MNIST-CNN/README.md

 ## CNN Model

-A Convolutional Neural Network was used for the prediction project.
+A Convolutional Neural Network was used for model.
 The structure and the training graphs are shown below.

 <img src="https://github.com/Ryusei97/MNIST-CNN/blob/main/my_model.png" alt="alt text" width=500 height=1000>